dxw/playbook/playbook.md

 #### Lifecycle of a story
 <!-- TODO: This section should be an explanation of what happens to a story as it is worked on, focussing on "why" rather than "how" and explaining the philosophy. -->

 There are several states that a story has to go through in order to be deployed to production.
-We use tracking tools and physical story boards to keep track of which stage a given story is in.
+We use Trello and physical story boards to keep track of which stage a given story is in.

-* **Started**: A developer has started working on the story, making changes to the product to ensure that each acceptance criterion is met
+* **In progress**: A developer has started working on the story, making changes to the product to ensure that each acceptance criterion is met
-* **Code review**: The first developer has finished their work, and is ready for a second developer to [review](#Code reviews) the technical aspects of the story in a [pull request](#Pull request)
+* **Awaiting review**: The developer has finished the story and is ready for a second developer to [review](#Code reviews) the technical aspects of the story in a [pull request](#Pull request)
-* **Acceptance review**: The two developers have finished the review and the story is now merged, and ready for the delivery manager to review against its acceptance criteria
+* **Code review**: The story is being reviewed by the second developer who leaves feedback if the pull request is not ready to be merged and needs further work
-* **Client review**: The delivery manager has confirmed that the story is done, and it's ready for a client to review
+* **DM/client review**: The two developers have finished the review and the story is now merged and pushed to staging.
+It is ready for a delivery manager and the client to review against its acceptance criteria
-* **Ready to deploy**: The client has accepted the story and it's ready to deploy
+* **Accepted**: The client has accepted the story and it's ready to deploy to production
-* **Deployed**: The story is deployed to production
+* **Done**: The story is deployed to production

 ### Managing delivery